srivatsj/TwitterPlus/README.md

 The following **additional** features are implemented:

 * [x] List anything else that you can get done to improve the app functionality!
+		* [x] Use of ViewHolder pattern and Parcelable to improve app performance
+		* [x] Organizing the code through packages and externalizing all string resources into strings.xml
+		* [x] Robust error handling, check if internet is available, handle error cases, network failures.
+Show Toast messages in case of mentioned error cases.
+		* [x] User can select "retweet" from detail and Timeline view to retweet a tweet which would result in retweet icon color to turn grey to green and retweet count to increment in both details page and timeline page for that tweet.
+		* [x] User can select "favorite" from detail and timeline view to favorite a tweet which would result in favorite icon color to turn grey to yellow and favorites count to increment in both details page and timeline page for that tweet.
+		* [x] User can select "unfavorite" from detail and timeline view to unfavorite a tweet which would result in favorite icon color to turn yellow to grey and favorites count to decrement in both details page and timeline page for that tweet.
+		* [x] User can see retweet count and favorites count for each tweet on timeline and detail page.
+		* [x] User can see an indicator text to distinguish if the tweet is a retweet or a reply for each tweet on timeline.

 ## Video Walkthrough